MarttiWu/boids-game/README.md

 Reference:  [Boids](https://en.wikipedia.org/wiki/Boids)

-This Boids Game is implemented in python which sumulates the flocking behavior of birds and also the reaction when bumping into obstacles.
+This Boids Game is implemented in python which simulates the flocking behavior of birds and also the reaction when bumping into obstacles.

 # Usage